google/clusterfuzz/docs/production-setup/setting_up_bots.md

 Linux is the preferred platform for fuzzing because of its comprehensive support for all [sanitizer] and [fuzzing engine] types.

-It is recommended to use each sanitizer its own [build] and [job] definition (except LSan), as there are performance and bug finding efficiency issues with combining them.
+It is recommended to use each sanitizer its own [build] and [job] definition (except [LeakSanitizer]), as there are performance and bug finding efficiency issues with combining them.

 By default, ClusterFuzz configuration files in `$CONFIG_DIR/gce/clusters.yaml` define 1 Linux regular bot and 2 [preemptible] bots on Google Compute Engine.
 These can be configured by